iraiosub/riboseq-flow/README.md

 The pipeline allows the user to set preferred parameter values, or the option to skip pipeline steps, as detailed below.
 Most parameters have default values, which will be used by the pipeline unless the user overrides them by adding the appropriate options to the run script.
 Where a default value is missing, the user must provide an appropriate value.
+All pre-defined parameter values are listed [here](https://github.com/iraiosub/riboseq-flow/blob/main/conf/defaults.config)

 #### UMI options